The term "felting" describes a wider range of techniques

 themselves.
 Most often used for bags and hats.
 Most wool yarns that

 are not "Superwash" will felt.
-See YARNS
+See FIBERS

-and FELT-SQUARES
+and YARNS.

-for an essentially unlimited set of possibilities.
+unlimited set of possibilities.

 |